Seize the Day (band): Campaigning

 Seize The day's political and environmental commitment has sometimes led to controversy.
 In 2003 they won the Audience poll for the BBC Radio 3 Awards for World Music, but were denied the award because of their stance on the war in Iraq – members of the band responded by protesting at the award ceremony and with the slogans 'Peace Not War' written on their bodies climbed naked onto the stage as the final encore of the night.

 Their music was featured on the international CD Peace Not War, alongside Ani Difranco and Billy Bragg.
 Their international appeal was reflected in the BBC World Service listeners selection of Shannon Smy as "pick of the week" in 2000, following her appearance on Everywoman.

 Before making the decision to no longer fly the band spent three months on a musical campaign tour promoting sustainable agriculture in India, visiting rural villages in Andhra Pradesh, helping to support farmers, and performing to policy makers.

 The band spent one Christmas supporting the Peace Movement in the West Bank, and helping to facilitate Palestinian access to basic services such as water.

 Seize The Day's American tours have included a range of concerts supporting the Small and Family Farmers Alliance, as well as fund raising for various environmental campaigning organisations.

 They also performed as the headline band at the "Rally for Rural America" in Washington, D.C., the Biodevastation Conference in Boston, the May Day March in San Francisco and dozens of venues up and down the east and west coasts of the US and Canada.
 They also played to 5000 people at The KeyArena in Seattle on the eve of the WTO protests in 1999.

+Additionally performing at an action in London against the necessity of GM crops to alieviate hunger in the third world and criticing that this hunger is as a result of international corporation who are also the financial benifactors of the research and production of GM crops.